ram0973/docs/linux/ssh-setup.md

 # Go to github and paste contents of ~/.id_rsa.pub there https://github.com/settings/ssh/new

 # Test key on github
+Check out the [](linux/ssh-goodies) section for further information.
 $ ssh -T git@github.com

 # Change passphrase if desired: